3LucasZ/blockie.io/README.md

 # Blockie.io

-Very simple multiplayer game where you fight others just for fun.
+Fun multiplayer fighting game.
+Inspired by moomoo.io game.

-Inspired by moomoo.io
+Keep on the lookout for version 2, coming out soon!!